101 Cooking For Two

 Other uses for this BBQ dry rub

 The perfect rub for Oven Pork Butt, BBQ Boneless Pork Ribs, Oven Baked Baby Back Ribs, and Smoked Brisket.
-And try it out on Grilled Chicken Breasts or Grilled Pork Chops.
+And try it out on Grilled Chicken Breasts or How to Grill Pork Chops on a Gas Grill.

 To use on chicken or turkey, decrease the sugar by half.